parrottjrs/totes-mcnotes/README.md

 Don't worry about duplicate notes.
 Totes will fix that up for you during the import process.

+Note: this will not bring recently deleted notes.
+Should it? _Let me know!_ (contact details below)

 ## Now for my favourite part:

 Totes McNotes has 2 different "modes" -- Grid and Canvas.